olizzh0105/review-data-source-analysis/assessment.md

 Overall, these limitations do not eliminate the business value of Amazon reviews, but they should be considered when interpreting sentiment-analysis results.

+### 4.2 Technical / Practical Perspective

+#### Public Accessibility

+Amazon customer reviews are visible through public product pages, making the data observable without requiring access to a private internal database.

+However, public visibility does not necessarily mean that the data is easy or appropriate to collect automatically at scale.
+The feasibility of automated collection must therefore be evaluated separately from simple browser accessibility.

+**Assessment: Medium**

+#### Official API Availability

+Amazon provides programmatic access to product catalog information through its Creators API.

+However, the currently documented Creators API resources focus on information such as:

+- Product information
+- Images
+- Offers
+- Product variations
+- Browse nodes
+- Search refinements

+Customer review text is not listed as a supported resource in the current Creators API documentation.

+This means that the official product API does not appear to provide a straightforward method for retrieving large volumes of customer review text for this use case.

+**Assessment: Low**

 ## 5. Google Play Store

 ## 6. Apple App Store